 How to crop a video on a Mac

 Whether you're cutting the black bars off a letterboxed clip, tightening the frame around your subject, or zooming in a touch, cropping shouldn't need a timeline editor, an account, or an upload to some website.
-Here's how to crop a video on a Mac in seconds, 100% offline — Crisp even auto-detects the black bars for you — with the audio kept in sync and no watermark, either by typing it in plain English or by using the Crop lane.
+Here's how to crop a video on a Mac in seconds, 100% offline — Crisp even auto-detects the black bars for you — with the audio kept in sync and either by typing it in plain English or by using the Crop lane.

 The fastest way: just ask